stronnag/mwptools/docs/manual/docs/mwp-in-Windows-11---WSL-G.md

 ## Running mwp

 Compared to Win10/WSL or Cygwin, there is no longer any need to mess around the `DISPLAY` or `udev` settings.
-No 3rd party X-server, Windows 11 handles all the GUI.
+No 3rd party X-server, Windows 11 / WSL-G  handles all the GUI.

 ### One off changes